halva6/bridgerv3_godot/README.md

 # bridgerv3_godot
 A game in which you have to skillfully try to get from one side to the other by building bridges without being cut off by your opponent.

+## Rough summary of the game
+The game is a board game.
+The board is square-shaped.
+The goal of the game is to build a connection of bridges from one side to the opposite side.
+You do this by linking your so-called "piers" together until you have a complete, long connection.
+The piers are placed side by side and stacked in a square formation.
+The opponent’s piers are slightly offset—they must try to connect their own two sides of the square.
+Therefore, you must skillfully block the opponent and prevent them from linking their two sides while simultaneously working to connect your own.

+Depending on preference, there is a wide selection of different board sizes, allowing for quicker games as well.

+The game features a multiplayer mode where you can play against friends, for example, and a single-player mode where you play against the computer.
+The computer's algorithm is based on the MCTS (Monte Carlo Tree Search) algorithm.
+The current issue is that the computer still requires a fairly long computation time to play at a level comparable to a human.
+The difficulty can be adjusted via the MCTS time setting, which determines how long the computer should calculate—the longer it computes, the more precise the results.
+In other words, the more time the computer has to calculate, the harder it becomes for the human player.

+Since the calculation depends on time, results may vary from device to device and user to user.
+Some devices can perform more calculations in the same time, for example, due to having a better CPU.
+The number of calculations can be viewed in the game.
+At the bottom of the screen, you’ll see "Visits," which indicates how many possibilities the computer has calculated.
+The higher the number, the more challenging it becomes for the human player.

 ## How the Gameplay Works
 The game board consists of piers.
 Each player, Red and Blue, has 42 piers each.
 ![Approach2](https://github.com/user-attachments/assets/8e3091a1-dd24-409b-acaa-de1cf77c1ad8)